Larry Achiampong is a British-Nigerian contemporary artist who grew up in East-London

 Symbolism in Sankofa

 There are many symbolic elements we can see in the final phase of Relic Traveler: Sankofa, as Larry constructed.
-The Pan African flags (significant colors which use on most African Union flags) and a voice over with a significant British accent represent 2 culture elements.
-The green military costume and an astronaut helmet associate with sci-fiction and it signified a purpose of looking for a new resource, technologies, and futurism.
+The Pan African flags (significant colors which use on most African Union flags) and a voice-over with a significant British accent represent 2 cultural elements.
+The green military costume and an astronaut helmet associate with sci-fiction and it signified the purpose of looking for a new resource, technologies, and futurism.
 A child signified continuity.
 The exhibition covers a child, black human, and female elements, these identities signified weakness on social discourse and the lower social status.
 Covering these identities on the screen seems an empowering act.